LucaCagnini/HMM-Kunitz/README.md

 We used the PDBeFold Multi alignment Tool
 [link text] (https://www.ebi.ac.uk/msd-srv/ssm/cgi-bin/ssmserver)

-we download the PDEBefold alignment as .ali and then format that
+we download the PDEBefold alignment as .ali file and then format it

 ```
 awk '{if (substr($1,1,1)==">") {print "\n" toupper($1)} else {printf "%s", toupper($1)}}'pdb_kunitz_rp.ali >pdb_kunitz_rp_formatted.ali